 Skip to main content

-Rain Garden in Stratton Meadows Coming May 2024!
+Raingarden in Stratton Meadows Completed in May 2024

-The Colorado Association of Stormwater and Floodplain Managers (CASFM) awarded $5000 to the Fountain Creek Watershed District and its partner, Kelly Bull Permaculture Design, for the installation of a residential rain garden in the Stratton Meadows neighborhood in Colorado Springs.
-The rain garden will be installed in May 2024.
+The Colorado Association of Stormwater and Floodplain Managers (CASFM) awarded $5000 to the Fountain Creek Watershed District and its partner, Kelly Bull Permaculture Design, for the installation of a residential raingarden in the Stratton Meadows neighborhood in Colorado Springs.
+See images of the site before, during and after the raingarden installation and additional information about raingardens, the Stratton Meadows neighborhood, and design of this raingarden below.

 Stratton Meadows is a diverse neighborhood consisting of single-family residential homes and affordable housing apartment complexes with a high population of underserved residents.
 The implementation of this garden will showcase their numerous benefits including improved water quality, reduced runoff volumes, beautification, and support of pollinator habitat.
 This pilot project could build into a much grander scale program in the future.
 As one of Colorado's fastest-growing regions, water conservation and water quality protection are greatly needed in our watershed.
 Raingardens are a proven tool to protect watershed health for Fountain Creek residents and our downstream neighbors throughout the Arkansas Valley.
 In addition to stormwater management and water quality benefits, raingardens beautify properties and provide numerous ecosystem services.
-For more information on raingardens check out this page.
+For more information click on Rain Gardens on our website.

 An infographic showing Stratton Meadows' facts, demographics, location, including a map highlighting the area.